Sub-principles

 - "Quantum numbers" describe orbital configurations

-The Resolution: Quantum mechanics works mathematically because it's sophisticated curve-fitting to the actual mechanical structure.
-The wave equations approximate the distributed matter in orbitron clouds and planetron planes.
+Quantum mechanics works mathematically because it is sophisticated curve-fitting to the actual mechanical structure.
+The wave equations approximate the distributed matter in orbitron clouds and planetron planes, while "quantum numbers" are labels for mechanical configurations.

 Big Bang Theory:

-- Universe began 13.8 billion years ago from singularity
+- Universe began 13.8 billion years ago from a singularity

 - Space itself is expanding